RSE-Sheffield/old_team_site_nikola/site/posts/sge-job-validation.md

 For example, on our ShARC cluster, which runs the (Son of) Grid Engine (SGE) scheduler, if you request a longer run-time than is permitted by any of the cluster's job queue configurations then your job will sit there queueing indefinitely until you or someone else deletes it.
-For example, let's submit a job where we ask for 1000 hours of run time and 4 GiB of RAM:
+For example, let's use [qsub](http://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/sge.html#running-batch-jobs-on-iceberg) to submit a job where we ask for 1000 hours of run time and 4 GiB of RAM:

 ```bash
 [will@mysofa ~]$ ssh sharc